matf-pp/2020_Rabbit_hunt/README_english.md

 ----------
 The executable file was created for Windows operating system.

 Download RabbitHunt.exe from the releases section.
-Running the RabbitHunt.exe file in the selected folder will create a new folder named RabbiitHunt.
+Running the RabbitHunt.exe file in the selected folder will create a new folder named RabbitHunt.
 A simulation is available within this folder.

 Authors